Contents

 Different compilers exist for which you can use with your PIC16F877A microcontroller.
 So, when you get your preferred compiler, proceed to write your code and assemble it in the device.

-Consequently, it will generate a hex file that you can upload in your PIC microcontroller with a programmer.
+Consequently, it will generate a hex file that you can upload to your PIC microcontroller with a programmer.

 Circuit Diagram for Flashing LED with PIC16F877A